 There are numerous reasons why an individual may want to own more than one car.
-In most cases when they do, they want to have each of them insured.
+In most cases when they do.
+They want to have each of them to be insured.
 But, is this possible?

 Insuring Two Cars One Driver

 There are some people who want to have a small compact car for their everyday use such as driving back and forth to work.
 Then they prefer a second vehicle for family use perhaps.
 Or maybe a more classy type car for recreational driving.
 Then there are some who like to be backyard mechanics.
 They will buy cars, keep them for a while then sell them.
 No matter the reason why one driver would want to have more than one vehicle they are allowed to do so.
 However, the insurance company will want to know some specific details concerning both vehicles.

 In fact, you can have as many cars as you would like but the issue may be getting insurance for them.
 Which is mandatory if they are going to be driven on the public roads in Ontario.
 Also, if the purpose of owning multiple cars is for flipping them, then this may be classed as curb siding which is illegal in Ontario.

 Some insurance companies may insure up to five vehicles under one owner.
 However, every insurance company is different as to what they will allow.